 Power supply for circuit parts:

-There are micro-controller, ACS current sensors, Bluetooth modules, and LCD displays all these devices need power to run.
+There are microcontrollers, ACS current sensors, Bluetooth modules, and LCDs all these devices need power to run.
 All these components need a 5V DC supply.
 This power supply is designed with an LM7805 voltage regulator IC.
 The circuit diagram is:

 5V Power supply